 August was back-to-school month for the grandkids, and for Sandra.
 Benjamin joined his brothers at the Montessori School in nearby LaGrancge, and Savanah and Seth switched schools to Seffner Christian Academy.
 Sydney continued with gymnastics.
 Jay continued to play golf and racquetball, and worked on additional editing of Book #2.
+Robert was admitted to the EMBA Program at Georgia Tech and will be taking classes about every other weekend through December 2017.

 Robert and Natalie and their family; Steve and Sandra and their family; Nanny; and Jay gathered in Tampa for a cruise on the Carnival Paradise from July 18-23 to Grand Cayman and Cozumel and back.
 We were missing Rusty and Anne and Bonnie Jane because of concerns over the Zika Virus in Mexico.
 We also visited LegoLand and did other summer vacation activities.